philipperemy/keract/README.md

 - `model`: Keras compiled model or one of ['vgg16', 'vgg19', 'inception_v3', 'inception_resnet_v2',
     'mobilenet_v2', 'mobilenetv2', ...].
 - `x`: Numpy array to feed the model as input.
 In the case of multi-inputs, `x` should be of type List.
-- `layer_name`: (optional) Name of a layer for which activations should be returned.
+- `layer_names`: (optional) Single name of a layer or list of layer names for which activations should be returned.
+It is useful in very big networks when it is computationally expensive to evaluate all the layers/nodes.
 - `nodes_to_evaluate`: (optional) List of Keras nodes to be evaluated.
 - `output_format`: Change the output dictionary key of the function.
    - `simple`: output key will match the names of the Keras layers.
 For example Dense(1, name='d1') will